 There will be a technician in each session room that will assist you with getting set up.
 The technician will load your presentation onto the existing laptop, or if you wish to use your own laptop, assist you in getting tied into the HDMI switcher in the room.
 This will eliminate any delays to the start of the session.

-You may check your presentation for technical compatibility in the Speaker Ready Room located in the Walter E. Washington Convention Center.
+You may check your presentation for technical compatibility in the Speaker Ready Room located in the San Diego Convention Center.
 Presenters are encouraged to test their presentations in the speaker ready room 24 hours prior to their session.

 If you use your own laptop, review the following: